JihyeBae13/EMBC22_KTD_EEG_PublicDataTest/README.md

 # KTD_EEG_PublicDataTest
-This pakage includes all codes to generate figures in the following paper:
+This pakage includes all codes to generate results in the following paper:

 Bhoj Raj Thapa, Daniel Restrepo Tangarife, and Jihye Bae.
 "Kernel Temporal Differences for EEG-based Reinforcement Learning Brain Machine Interfaces."
 2022 44th Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), 2022.